zextras/tech-doc/source/_includes/_installation/_roles/wsc-conf-cb.rst

 .. card:: Configure Push Notifications

-   This service requires two files that will be provided by the |zx|
+   This service requires two files and some Consul K/V that will be provided by the |zx|
    Sales representative.
-They must be saved on the |wsc| Node as
+Files must be saved on the |wsc| Node.
-   follows:

    * file `service-account-file.json` must be saved under directory :file:`/etc/carbonio/notification-push/android`